SystemsApproach/private5g/software/start.rst

 aggregates.
 In an operational environment, these values would be entered into the ROC through either the GUI or the underlying API.
-For the emulated environment we're limiting ourselves to in Stage 1, these values are loaded from a combination of `aether-latest/roc-5g-models.json` and `aether-latest/sd-core-5g-values.yaml` as the respective applications are deployed.
+For the emulated environment we're limiting ourselves to in Stage 1, these values are loaded from `aether-latest/roc-5g-models.json` and match the settings in `aether-latest/sd-core-5g-values.yaml`.

 Run Emulated RAN Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~